AntwanTx/Milestone-1-Webgame/README.md

 5. A prompt stating if the player has won or lost depending on the outcome.
 6. The "Let's Play" link must return the game to the very beginning

-### Post-MVP Plans

-- I'd like to have music playing at the start of the game
-- Put in sound for either winning or losing the game
-- Add background picture to grid

 ## Project Planning

 https://developer.mozilla.org/en-US/docs/Web/API/Element/keydown_event